Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 Closing Thoughts

 Whether you're hosting a party on the deck, going to a BBQ, attending a picnic, or are just planning a low-key weekend at home, I think you're going to love this unique riff on the classic.
 It's of course great as a dip, but is also wonderful as a topping for a taco or a platter of nachos.
-It has become a summer go-to for us at home when we host friends, and I hope you love it as much as we do.
+This tropical avocado dip has become a summer go-to for us at home when we host friends, and I hope you love it as much as we do.

 Share It!